JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-   This class extends Android's `ViewModel` class, which ensures the correct behavior regarding lifecycle and configuration changes.
+   This class extends Android's `ViewModel` class to align with the platform's expectations regarding lifecycle and configuration changes.

 2. Create a `greetingList` value of the [StateFlow](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/)
    type and its backing property: